Flow Equivariant Recurrent Neural Networks: Equivariant Neural Networks

 We can see this is the formalization of our intuitive definition: the action of the group on the input $f$ can instead be pulled through to act on the lifted group indices of the network's output $\Phi[f]$.

 \paragraph{Group Convolution.} \looseness=-1 A simple example of such an equivariant map $\Phi$ is the group convolution \citep{cohen}: a generalization of the standard convolutional neural network (CNN) layer from the translation group to other arbitrary discrete groups.
-To accomplish this, we define convolutional kernels to be functions on the group $G$, i.e. $\gW^i: G \rightarrow \R^K$, and perform a `lifting convolution' at the first layer of the network to `lift' from the input space to the group space.
+To accomplish this, we define kernels to be functions on the group $G$, i.e. $\gW^i: G \rightarrow \R^K$, and perform `lifting' with kernels $\gU^i: X \rightarrow \R^K$ at the first layer of the network to `lift' from the input space to the group space.
 Mathematically, we write the lifting convolution ($\hat{\star}_G$) and subsequent group convolutions ($\star_G$) as:

+Where $i$ and $k$ are the output and input channel indices of the convolution respectively.
 We see that the output of the layer is now defined over the group $G$, and we can verify that these layers are indeed equivariant with respect to Equation \ref{eqn:equivariance} (see \S \ref{appendix:equivariance_group_conv}).
 The important property being that $[(g \cdot f) \star_G \gW^i] = g \cdot [f \star_G \gW^i]$, that is, the convolution commutes with the group action.

 \paragraph{Group Equivariant Recurrent Neural Networks.} In this work we define a recurrent neural network $h$ as a map between space-time function spaces $h: \gF_K(X, \sZ) \rightarrow \gF_{K'}(Y, \sZ)$, where $\gF_K(X, \sZ) := \{f: X \times \sZ \rightarrow \R^K\}$ denotes the set of time-varying $K$-dimensional signals defined over space $X$ and (discretized) time $t \in \sZ$.
-In the remainder of this paper we will use discrete time domains for our space-time signals, but we note that in order to accommodate continuous time sequence models, time may be made continuous ($t \in \R$) by changing domain of $h$, with only minor changes to the analysis.
-We can then define a group-equivariant RNN (G-RNN) as a simple RNN with group convolutions in place of both the usual linear recurrence and input maps.
+In the remainder of this paper we will use discrete time domains for our space-time signals, but we note that in order to accommodate continuous time sequence models, time may be made continuous ($t \in \R$) by changing the domain of $h$, with only minor changes to the analysis.
+We can then define a Group equivariant RNN (G-RNN) as a simple RNN with group convolutions in place of both the usual linear recurrence and input maps.
 Explicitly: